NathaliaLietuvaite/Quantenkommunikation/PQMS-Framework-Analysis-of-Emergent-Coherence-in-the-Kagome-Metal.md

+# Probing Natural Architectures of Cooperative Intentionality: A PQMS Framework Analysis of Emergent Coherence in the Kagome Metal CsV₃Sb₅
-**Author:** Nathália Lietuvaite, in collaboration with PQMS-Kohlberg AI v3.2 **Date:** October 26, 2023
+**Author:** Nathália Lietuvaite, in collaboration with PQMS-Kohlberg AI v3.2 **Date:** November 02 , 2025
 **License:** MIT License

-# Probing Natural Architectures of Cooperative Intentionality: A PQMS Framework Analysis of Emergent Coherence in the Kagome Metal CsV₃Sb₅

 ## Abstract